 Easily accessible, modern facilities

-- With three locations in the D.C. metro area, all our students have an easy commute when studying at DLS.
+With three locations in the DC Metro Area, our students have an easy commute.

-Our extensive experience and results speak for themselves — in the last 5 years alone, we have provided over 2 million hours of language training, in 80 languages.
+Our extensive experience and results speak for themselves — in the last 10 years alone, we have provided over 1.8 million hours of language training, in 85 languages.
 40% of our top language training clients have been with us for over 10 years, and we consistently receive excellent student feedback on our training programs.
 Our courses are for avocational purposes only.

 DLS Cultural Training